Kevin Sullivan (wrestler): Independent promotions (2002–2024)

 In 2003, Sullivan made one surprise appearance in Total Nonstop Action Wrestling, as the officiator in the first Clockwork Orange House of Fun match.
 In late 2003/2004, he worked for the All World Wrestling League/Big Time Wrestling.
 In 2010, Sullivan appeared as one of the main subjects in the feature-length documentary film Card Subject To Change.
 In 2012 he started wrestling in the Pacific Northwest with his nephew Dash Venture and one other Ron Sullivan (Von Hess).
 Together they won the AIWF World Six-Man Championship.
 Also The Taskmaster fought the Grappler during this time.
 First time ever in their long careers.
 On April 28, 2012, Sullivan made a surprise appearance, initially under a mask, during the Shane Douglas vs. 2 Cold Scorpio match at Extreme Reunion in Philadelphia, Pennsylvania.
 On March 8, 2013, Sullivan appeared in Nitro, West Virginia where he reunited with Dash Venture Sullivan in his corner as he faced Ron Mathis.
 On July 7, 2013, Sullivan appeared at Supercon in Miami as himself to sign autographs.

 He appears as himself in the opening wrestling sequence of the 2013 film Pro Wrestlers vs Zombies during APWA Wrestling Pile Driving Drugs II.
 He wrestled in a tag match teaming with Barbarian and was managed by Don West.
 They would defeat Beastman and Jock Samson.
 In May 2014, Kevin Sullivan began working for promoter Don West with the American Pro Wrestling Alliance and is the current booker for the promotion.
 Kevin put Don over, passing him the torch, saying that he would be darker than he ever was.
 Kevin is mentoring him as the manager for The First Family in the APWA with The Barbarian, Ricky Reyes and the Turkana Warrior.
 On June 26, 2014, Sullivan teamed with Ace Perry and Christian Skyfire to defeat John Wayne Murdoch, Reed Bentley and Tripp Cassidy in the Main Event of an Evolution Pro Wrestling event He is podcast host for MLW Radio.
 He co-hosted a free show with Mister Saint Laurent called MSL & Sullivan until early 2018 and continues to host a premium show called Kevin Sullivan's Helluva Deal.

-On July 13, 2019, Sullivan wrestled against Brian Pillman Jr. in a No Holds Barred match which ended in a no contest at ECCW: Ballroom Brawl XII in Vancouver, British Columbia, Canada.
+On July 13, 2019, Sullivan wrestled his last match against Brian Pillman Jr. in a No Holds Barred match which ended in a no contest at ECCW: Ballroom Brawl XII in Vancouver, British Columbia, Canada.
 Sullivan served as a color commentator for the television show for the Texas-based SWE promotion in 2020 until the promotion closed in 2021.
-As of the end of 2021, Sullivan has become the manager of The Blood Hunter in PCW Ultra and World Class Pro.
+From 2021 to 2024, Sullivan became the manager of The Blood Hunter in PCW Ultra and World Class Pro.